 Arity’s top 3 SUMC Summit takeaways

-As you might have read on MOVE, earlier this month Arity’s Shared Mobility team ventured down the block to the National Shared Mobility Summit 2019.
-Over the course of that week, the team connected with both old and new friends to exchange ideas and brainstorm how shared mobility can continue to make an impact on the future of transportation.
+As you might have read on MOVE, earlier this month Arity’s Sharing Economy team ventured down the block to the National Shared Mobility Summit 2019.
+Over the course of that week, the team connected with both old and new friends to exchange ideas and brainstorm how sharing economy can continue to make an impact on the future of transportation.

 Our team got together to debrief and highlight key learnings that popped up throughout the course of the week.
 Here’s the download on key themes that caught our attention: